yias/emgAcquire/README.md

 ## Set-up

-1) Ask Noraxon for the Easy2.AcquireCom library and install it on your PC.
+1) Ask Noraxon support service for the Easy2.AcquireCom library and install it on your PC.

 2) Clone the rapidjson package as it is described on the socketStream repo [link](https://github.com/yias/socketStream).